JustHitTheCore/ctf_summary_generator/README.md

 # CTF summary generator

-The `generate_summary` script generates CTF summary based on google spreadsheet containing information about who solved which CTF tasks.
-It is used by JHTC in order to send emails with CTF results/summary along with some "What we have learned" info.
+The `generate_summary` script generates CTF summary based on google spreadsheet that contains information about who solved which CTF tasks.

+We use it in JHTC in order to send emails with CTF results/summary along with some "What we learned" info.

 It has been written for Python 3.
 However it might work with Python 2.